-1, Spring, Even

-2, Spring, Odd

-CHMU 3482 Children's Music Ministry Study and practice of current and traditional philosophies, methods and materials for use v preschool through sixth-grade church choirs.
-2, Fall, Oda with CHMU 3492 Youth and Adult Music Ministry Continuation of CHMU 3482.
-Emphasis on junior and senior high school and various adu church choral methods and materials.
+CHMU 2102 Introduction to Church Music 2.
+Fall Designed to provide the sophomore church music student with an overview of music ministry.
+Students will be introduced to such areas as theology, counseling, media, life and work of the music minister, and church music history.
+Includes 25 hours of music ministry observation.
+CHMU 2381 Church Music Administration 1, Spring, Even Survey of the principles involved in organizing and implementing a full-graded music ministry, including budgeting, programming, and multiple staff relationships.
+CHMU 3012 Introduction to Keyboards 2, Spring, Odd Familiarization with the basic technical skills required for playing worship services from the organ, piano, or keyboard.
+Topics include standard organ registrational practices, hymn expansion for pianists, electronic keyboards as enhancement to worship, and purchase and maintenance of instruments.
+Prerequisites: four semesters of piano and junior standing.
+CHMU 3482 Children's Music Ministry 2, Fall, Odd Study and practice of current and traditional philosophies, methods and materials for use with preschool through sixth-grade church choirs.
+CHMU 3492 Youth and Adult Music Ministry 2, Spring, Odd Continuation of CHMU 3482.
+Emphasis on junior and senior high school and various adult church choral methods and materials.
 Prerequisites: CHMU 3482; MUSC 3412 is strongly recommended.
-2, Spring, Odd lt CHMU 3703 Corporate Worship I Corporate Worship I combines the study of congregational song (hymnology), worship, we leadership, and worship resources.
-The course includes the study of congregational music in worship in North America, contemporary worship music used outside of North America historical study of the development of worship and congregational song, an historical/bibli study of worship, and global worship practices.
+CHMU 3703 Corporate Worship I 3, Fall, Even Corporate Worship I combines the study of congregational song (hymnology), worship, worship leadership, and worship resources.
+The course includes the study of congregational music used in worship in North America, contemporary worship music used outside of North America, an historical study of the development of worship and congregational song, an historical/ biblical study of worship, and global worship practices.
 In addition, the course will include field observations and student-planned worship events.
-Prerequisite: CHMU 2102. used a, an CHMU 3713 Corporate Worship II Corporate worship II combines the study of congregational song (hymnology), worship, w leadership, and worship resources, and is the companion course to Corporate Worship I. T course includes analysis of the literary, scriptural, and theological content of congregational planning strategies for worship, worship leadership, a study of current worship trends in N America, and a survey of choral, vocal, instrumental, and technological resources for plann worship.
-In addition, the course will include student led worship events, field study, and a research project.
+Prerequisite: CHMU 2102.
+CHMU 3713 Corporate Worship II 3, Spring, Odd Corporate worship II combines the study of congregational song (hymnology), worship, worship leadership, and worship resources, and is the companion course to Corporate Worship I. The course includes analysis of the literary, scriptural, and theological content of congregational songs, planning strategies for worship, worship leadership, a study of current worship trends in North America, and a survey of choral, vocal, instrumental, and technological resources for planning worship.
+In addition, the course will include student led worship events, field study, and a final research project.
 Prerequisite: CHMU 3703.
-The l songs, Jorth ling CHMU 4501 Issues in Church Music Reading and discussion related to current issues in church music.
-Designed to assist the stu relating church music philosophy to contemporary issues.
-1, Spring adent in CHMU 4582 Instrumental Music in the Church Designed to provide the church musician with practical knowledge of church instrumental music.
-Topics include history of church instrumental music, practical scoring, introduction orchestral instruments, rehearsal techniques, and building a church orchestra.
-Prerequisites standing, MUTC 2212 and MUTC 2232. n to all CHMU 4732 Music Ministry Internship A 4-week internship (160 hours) in an area church under the direct supervision of the min music.
+CHMU 4501 Issues in Church Music 1, Spring Reading and discussion related to current issues in church music.
+Designed to assist the student in relating church music philosophy to contemporary issues.
+CHMU 4582 2.
+Fall.
+Even Instrumental Music in the Church Designed to provide the church musician with practical knowledge of church instrumental music.
+Topics include history of church instrumental music, practical scoring, introduction to all orchestral instruments, rehearsal techniques, and building a church orchestra.
+Prerequisites: junior standing, MUTC 2212 and MUTC 2232.
+CHMU 4732 Music Ministry Internship 2, January A 4-week internship (160 hours) in an area church under the direct supervision of the minister of music.
 Periodic observations by the faculty.
 Prerequisite: permission.
-2, January iister of
+COMMUNICATION ARTS